Bob Young (offensive lineman): College career

-Pro career
+Professional career

 He started his career with the Denver Broncos, playing five seasons.

 In his first eight seasons of the league, he did not take focus on his health.
 In the summer of 1974, this would change when he walked into a gym and liked what he saw in terms of fitness.
 By the time he walked into training camp that season, he had gained 50 pounds that shocked his coaches.
 It soon spread to having other Cardinal offensive linemen work on their physique with modern weightlifting/powerlifting that eventually became a league obsession.
 That season, the offensive line quintet of tackles Roger Finnie & Dan Dierdorf, center Tom Banks, and guards in Conrad Dobler and Young allowed just eight sacks in the entire fourteen-game season (the next time the Cardinals had three games with no sacks taken would not come until 2024).

 Young was named to two Pro Bowls (1978 & 1979) and was a first-team All-Pro selection in 1979 as well.
 A hit he suffered in the Pro Bowl in 1979 would soon hasten the end of his career, as St. Louis cut him at the end of the 1979 season.
 Years later, Young admitted to his wife that he never felt any better than when he was on steroids.
 Young freely admitted to his use of steroids in his playing career, stating that he used it lightly in college before eventually using them for eight seasons when his brother convinced him about steroids being safe in moderation, which he would use in his later days in St. Louis and in Houston.
 He played just two games in 1981 for the Saints and retired.

 In 1986, he was inducted into the Howard Payne University Sports Hall of Fame for his playing career in football along with track and field.